0xtokens/awesome-blockchain/README.md

 		<img src="https://awesome.re/badge.svg" alt="Awesome">
 	</a>
     <br>
-    <small>Inspired by awesome and following the <a href="https://github.com/sindresorhus/awesome/blob/master/awesome.md">manifesto</a> guidelines.</small>
+    <sup>Inspired by awesome and following the <a href="https://github.com/sindresorhus/awesome/blob/master/awesome.md">manifesto </a>guidelines.</sup>
     <br>
 	<p>
-		<small>This work aims to raise awareness of the possibilities offered by Blockchain technology; and create community around it.</small>
+		<sub>This work aims to raise awareness of the possibilities offered by Blockchain technology; and create community around it.</sup>
 	</p>
 	<br>
 </div>